overtron/anansi/README.md

 ### Using the Question-Answering Script with Caching

-The question-answering script now supports caching to improve performance for repeated operations.
+The question-answering script supports caching to improve performance for repeated operations.
 When you run the script, it will:

 1. Cache extracted text from documents
 2. Cache document embeddings in a vector database